Skip to main content

 Once everything seems in order, simply click on the Start Cull & Edit button and sit back.

-Once the culling process is done you can review Aftershoot's selection, while the app continues to edit in the background.
-You can also cancel the editing process, in case you change your mind, by clicking on the Cancel Edit button.
+Once the culling process is complete, you can review Aftershoot's selection while the app continues editing in the background.
+You can also cancel the editing process if you change your mind by clicking the Cancel button.

 If you wish to edit these images later, you can still do that in the Edit tab as you would normally.